bigabdoul/Softcore.Xml/README.md

 }
 ```

-This is just a quick use case of how to deserialize a SOAP envelope into custom business objects.
-More will be coming soon in the wiki or some documentation for the library.
+This is just a basic example of how to deserialize a SOAP envelope into custom business objects.
+More detailed use cases and documentation will be available soon in the project's wiki.

 ## Contributions

-If you are interested in contributing to this project, either by submitting code, suggesting new features, or pointing out areas of improvement, please feel free to join.
+If you'd like to contribute to this project—whether by submitting code, suggesting new features, or identifying areas for improvement—you're more than welcome to join!